Rapid lifestyle changes during early COVID-19 pandemic had no impact on climate change, study finds

-Category: Climate Hits: 0Despite the rapid and significant changes in consumption patterns witnessed during the initial months of the COVID-19 pandemic, Japanese households maintained their normal levels of greenhouse gases emissions.
+Category: Climate Hits: 2Despite the rapid and significant changes in consumption patterns witnessed during the initial months of the COVID-19 pandemic, Japanese households maintained their normal levels of greenhouse gases emissions.
 The 'anthropause' -- reduction of human activity due to the pandemic -- made headlines last summer, but factory shutdowns and broken global supply chains did not translate into the adoption of eco-friendly lifestyles for the average household.

 Read more https://www.sciencedaily.com/releases/2021/05/210510104343.htm